 Many of our students use their year to:

 - Accelerate within a field where they have significant experience

 - Build knowledge to pivot to a different industry, geography, or function

 Your own exploration and vision will be more specific to your background and goals.
 And while your aspirations may evolve, we want to ensure you are realistic in how you envision using one year at Stanford to advance your goal.
 Whatever you are not able to capture in this short statement can be further described in your second essay.

 The Stanford MSx Program is academically rigorous and time-intensive.
 Demonstrated intellectual aptitude and capability are necessary to succeed.

+We do not prefer a particular educational institution or curriculum of undergraduate study.
 Your education and academic history are evaluated in context, taking into consideration the rigors of your courses, GPA, outside activities, and demonstrated leadership.

 You must submit unofficial electronic transcripts with your application.